xlfish233/tgbot-worker-rs/README.md

 **Note:** The `telegramApi` is designed for users who have difficulty accessing Telegram directly for debugging purposes.
-It will directly retrieve the API from the secret, so users do not need to use the API themselves.
+It will directly retrieve the API from the secret when you set `TEST_ENV` to `1`, so users do not need to use the API themselves.
 It should not be used in production.
-Therefore, do not set `ENABLE_TELEGRAM_API` to `1` in production environments.
+Therefore, do not set `TEST_ENV` to `1` in production environments.

 ## Features